iWinger/Game-Scheduler/README.md

 # Game Scheduler

 # About Me
 Meet Game Scheduler, the ultimate companion for gamers and planners alike! 🎮✨ Whether you’re scheduling your next game night, wanting to randomize or balance teams, this bot’s got your back.
 With the Reminder feature, never miss a game again – get a DM with the exact time when someone posts a game!
 Finally, enjoy a boost of motivation with thought-provoking quotes whenever you need them.

+## Technologies Involved
+C#, Discord.NET API, Asynchonous Task-Based Programming (async-await), Sockets, Dependency Injection

 **Set up a post, repost the post, delete the post**